cacing69/svg-collector/README.md

 # SVG Collector

-<p>Hobby only.
-Tons of free SVG collection, if u want to add more collection, just pull request on my repo</p>
+<p>Hobby only, tons of free SVG collection, if u want to add more collection, just pull request on my repo</p>

 <h4>Organizations</h4>